1 Day LIVE Online Training

 So, Why Are Clients STILL So Stuck with Food?

-• rigid food rules
+• chronic dieting and rigid food rules

 • binge–restrict cycles